tegonal/gt/README.md

 (as we have done with [Tegonal scripts](https://github.com/tegonal/scripts)).
 This tool provides an easy way to pull them into your project.

-Likewise, you can use gt to pull config files, templates etc. which you use in multiple projects but want to maintain at a single place.
+Likewise, you can use gt to pull other kind of scripts (not only bash scripts, e.g. gradle scripts), config files, templates etc. which you use in multiple projects but want to maintain at a single place.

 </details>